immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 Overview
 -------------------------------------------------------------------------------------------

 This tutorial is a basic walkthrough for defining B cell clonal families and building B cell lineage trees using 10X BCR sequencing data.
 **It is intended for users without prior experience with Immcantation.**
 If you are familiar with Immcantation, then `this page <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__ may be more useful.

 *Knowledge of basic command line usage is assumed.*
 Please check out the individual documentation sites for the functions detailed in this tutorial before using them on your own data.
-For simplicity, this tutorial will use the `Immcantation Docker image <https://immcantation.readthedocs.io/en/stable/docker/intro.html>`__ which contains all necessary software.
-It is also possible to install the packages being used separately (see `pRESTO <http://presto.readthedocs.io>`__, `Change-O <http://changeo.readthedocs.io>`__, and `Alakazam <http://alakazam.readthedocs.io>`__).
+For simplicity, this tutorial will use the :ref:`Immcantation Docker image <DockerIntro>` which contains all necessary software.
+It is also possible to install the packages being used separately (see `pRESTO`_, `Change-O`_, and `Alakazam`_).

-Please `contact us <https://immcantation.readthedocs.io/en/stable/about.html>`__ if you have any questions.
+Please :ref:`contact us <Contact>` if you have any questions.

 Getting started